flyingcircusio/doc/src/guide/api/types.md

 : *filterable, default:* `True`

-  Indicates whether the services of this project are considered for production use (in contrast to testing, staging, dev, or similar non-production instances).
+  Indicates whether the services of this resource group are considered for production use (in contrast to testing, staging, dev, or similar non-production instances).